JonBetts/ssplus-wiki/Migrating-site-checklist.md

 * Pray it all went to plan.

 (You may also want to take into consideration any train sites that were on the old server).

+* Update https://smon.skillstream.co.uk and google docs to reflect the changes